nodejs/admin/Moderation-Policy.md

 the URL and a screenshot of the Post in question.
 Screenshots may be modified to obscure obscene or offensive content.

-External public venues or social media services such as Twitter should never be used to request Moderation.
+External public venues or social media services such as Twitter must never be used to request Moderation.

 Collaborators must never discuss the specific details of a Moderation request